boringbin/sbomattr/README.md

 Canonical sources are preferred, but if one can't be identified, the `purl` will be used to generate a URL.

+> [!NOTE]
+> If accuracy is important, you should enrich the SBOM with canonical URL fields before using this tool.
+> URL generation is best-effort and may not be accurate.

 ### SPDX

 SPDX SBOM will try and use the `homepage` field if it is present and not `NOASSERTION`/`NONE`.